zeusta/Docs/extensions/Guide By Functions/Magento 2/Gift Card.md

 ### Version 1.0.4 (released on Mar 10, 2017)

 ### Version 1.0.3 (released on May, 2016)
-<a href="#p1">Temporary suspend feature: Limit Gift Card usage using Shopping Cart Conditions and/or Cart Item Conditions</a>
+Temporary suspend feature: Limit Gift Card usage using Shopping Cart Conditions and/or Cart Item Conditions
 ### Version 1.0 (released on Jan 20th, 2016)

 Release the stable version for Magento 2.0